seleniumbase/SeleniumBase/README.md

 pip install -U seleniumbase --no-cache-dir
 ```

-Now you can install webdrivers by doing this:
+You can then install webdrivers by doing this:

 ```
 seleniumbase install chromedriver